github/docs/content/codespaces/managing-your-codespaces/managing-encrypted-secrets-for-your-codespaces.md

 ### Limits for secrets

-You can store up to 100 secrets for {% data variables.product.prodname_codespaces %}.
+You can store up to 100 secrets for {% data variables.product.prodname_github_codespaces %}.

 Secrets are limited to 64 KB in size.